rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![podcast cover](30-top-tech-podcasts-in-2019/twoc9.jpg)](https://channel9.msdn.com/shows/This+Week+On+Channel+9/)

 This is a bit _meta_.
 My colleague Christina Warren basically sums up all things Channel 9, Microsoft's outgoing stream of news, feature update talks, tech discussions, blog posts and so on.
-I also recommend [Channel 9](https://channel9.msdn.com/) in it's entirety, but be ready, it's a lot of great content.
+I also recommend [Channel 9](https://channel9.msdn.com/) in its entirety, but be ready, it's a lot of great content.

 <small>TWiC9 [iTunes](https://itunes.apple.com/gb/podcast/this-week-on-channel-9-mp4-channel-9/id360667463) | TWiC9 [RSS](https://channel9.msdn.com/Shows/This+Week+On+Channel+9/feed/mp3)</small>